OllieBurke/Tutorials/README.md

 1. The script `LISA_utils.py` is a utility script containing useful python functions.
 Such functions include an approximate parametric model for the LISA power spectral density, for example.
 2. The script `mcmc_func.py` includes the waveform model and scripts used to build the Metropolis sampler.
 3. The script `mcmc.py` executes the metropolis algorithm.
 Within this script, set `Generate_Plots = True` if you want to create movies as the sampler goes along.
+4. The script `plotting_code.py` plots important parts of the sampler as it runs.
+It plots:
+   1. Evolution of the proposed waveform as the points get closer and closer to the true waveform.
+   2. The trace plot before burnin.
+   3. The matched filter statistic that should tend towards the optimal matched filtering signal-to-noise ratio.
+   4. The trace plot after burnin.
+   5. The evolution of the posterior shown by a corner plot.

 ## How to use the code

 To execute the code:
+1. Locate the `MCMC` directory
-1. Source the environment above: `conda activate mcmc_tutorial`
+2. Source the environment above: `conda activate mcmc_tutorial`
-2. Run `python mcmc.py`
+3. Run `python mcmc.py`

 ## How to generate movies